| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 acres with a four-bedroom house.
 Former College Governor and professional

-actor, John Rapley, said, Its a desperate shame that such
+actor, John Rapley, said, “It’s a desperate shame that such

 a valuable asset to adult education has been disposed of.
 It has been